ibm-cloud-docs/vpc/instance-profiles-vpc-bandwidth.md

 {: caption="Table 1.
 Example profiles" caption-side="top"}

 Most profiles have a bandwidth cap of 2 Gbps per vCPU and Ultra high memory profiles have a cap of 1 Gbps per vCPU.
-The total instanc bandwidth cap is 80 Gbps.
-Bandwidth is distributed evenly across network interfaces, and each network interface has a cap of 16 Gbps that might limit the overall performance.
+The total instance bandwidth cap is 80 Gbps.
+Network bandwidth is distributed evenly across network interfaces, and each network interface has a cap of 16 Gbps that might limit the overall performance.
 You might need to attach multiple network interfaces to your virtual server instance to optimize network performance.

-For example, if you choose a profile with 16 vCPUs, the bandwidth cap for the profile is 32 Gbps.
+For example, if you choose a profile with 16 vCPUs, the bandwidth cap for the profile is 32 Gbps, 24 Gbps of which is assigned to networking.
 If you have just one network interface, the maximum network performance is 16 Gbps due to the network interface cap.
-You need to attach two network interfaces (16 Gbps each) to reach the profile cap of 32 Gbps.
+You need to attach two network interfaces (12 Gbps each) to reach the profile cap of 24 Gbps.

 For more information, see [Instance profiles](/docs/vpc?topic=vpc-profiles&interface=ui).